sernst/cauldron/README.rst

 - **Free From Browser Coding**: Face it, coding in browsers is less than ideal.
 - **Your Choice of IDE**: Modern modern IDEs have fantastic productivity features such as extensive customization, real-time error checking, intelligent code completion and efficient project navigation.
 Why settle for anything less?
-- **All Code Lives as Files**: Ever take a look at the diff for a notebook?
+- **Code Lives as Files**: Ever take a look at the diff for a notebook?
 Or tried to merge notebook conflicts?
 Code is embedded in data structures that obstruct useful version control functionality.